Spring Garden Revival

 Reading Municipal Ordinances for Sod Installation Equipment Operation & Commercial Service Standards

-Sod installation in Reading is governed by municipal ordinances specifying operating hours (7:00 AM–8:00 PM weekdays, 9:00 AM–6:00 PM weekends/holidays), business licensing, contractor registration, and insurance requirements (minimum $1M general liability, workers’ compensation, property damage).
-Bonding is required for municipal contracts.
+Sod installation in Reading is governed by municipal ordinances specifying operating hours (7:00 AM–8:00 PM weekdays; 9:00 AM–6:00 PM weekends/holidays), business licensing, contractor registration, and insurance requirements (minimum $1M general liability, workers’ compensation, property damage).
+Bonding may be required for municipal contracts.
 Safety protocols include traffic control, work zone setup, equipment operation standards, pedestrian safety, public notification, right-of-way permits, and emergency response procedures.
-Environmental compliance mandates proper material handling, vehicle maintenance to prevent leaks, immediate cleanup, and waste disposal documentation, with coordination between MassDEP and local ordinances.
+Environmental compliance mandates proper material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation in accordance with MassDEP and local ordinances.